 You can set bttn as a trigger for services such as Zapier, OpenHome, SmartThings, Twitter, Facebook, email, or SMS messaging.
 Bttn connects to the internet using WiFi or mobile data with a micro SIM card, powered by a couple of AA batteries.

 Keen Home is a smart vent that’ll help keep the temperature of your rooms uniform and balanced.
 You can manually open or close the vent via its mobile app, or let it work automatically based on settings that you prefer.
 It will open and close to adjust the hot and cold temperatures into a comfortable range, allowing you to conserve energy and save on the electricity bill.

 The vent designs are available in Herringbone, Arbor and Wave (coming soon), and it can run for years on just 4 AA batteries.
 There are four measurements available: 4″ by 10″, 4″ by 12″, 6″ by 10″ and 6″ by 12″.
 Just remove to present vent installation in your home and plug Keen Home faceplates in. ($109.99)

 Ringly is made of 18K gold with beautiful precious stones but we’re not here to talk about jewelry, right?
 Ringly has the ability to notify you when someone calls you on your mobile phone.
 It uses 4 vibration patterns and 5 blinking colored LEDs to give you different types of configurable notifications.

-The configurations can be done on the Ringly smartphone app.
-With the app, you can set how you want Ringly to notify you on calls, texts, emails, calendar alerts and various social applications such as Facebook, Twitter, Instagram, and others.
+The configurations can be done on the Ringly smartphone app with which you can set how you want Ringly to notify you on calls, texts, emails, calendar alerts and various social applications such as Facebook, Twitter, Instagram, and others. ($125)